Bulletin Announcement: DuBois

 Use this in your 12/29/2024 bulletin

-Today’s gospel contains this truth about parenting: “but his parents did not know.”
-One of the reasons parenting is so difficult is because our children don’t tell us everything.
-If the Holy Family had trouble with their teenager, why do we think it will be easier for us?
+Today’s gospel reveals a truth about parenting: “but his parents did not know.”
+One reason parenting is so challenging is that our children don’t tell us everything.
+If even the Holy Family faced difficulties with their teenager, why should we expect it to be easier for us?

 A Family Perspective 1-5-2025